 We also found some non-robust evidence for negative effects of income and education on hormonal contraceptive use.
 These results potentially indicate that women with a higher income and more education were less likely to use hormonal contraceptives.
-As these effects are rather small and did not emerge acrossbased on all the performed models, they need to be interpreted cautiously.
+As these effects are rather small and did not emerge across models, they need to be interpreted cautiously.
 It is quite possible that the effects of income and education on hormonal contraceptive use differ depending on the details of the health care system and how accessible it renders such contraceptives (e.g., is a prescription required?
+Does health insurance cover the cost of the necessary appointments and of the contraceptives?).